 Fine Motor Skills

 In class we have been encouraging children to try a selection of fine motor activities.
-We have an areas set up in our provision areas that is dedicated to learning fine motor skills.
-This week we have been encouraging children to pick up pom poms and put them on a spider.
+We also have an areas set up in our provision areas that is dedicated to learning fine motor skills.
+This has included saving superheroes using tweezers and using playdough to make items for the superheroes to use!